Haywhyoh/FlexibugBeauty/FlexiBug_Style_Guide.md

 ---

-*This style guide is a living document and should be updated as the FlexiBug design system evolves.*
+*This style guide is a living document and should be updated as the Botglam design system evolves.*